Grady College of Journalism & Mass Communications offers four majors:

 In addition to talking with your intended-Grady advisor, you may want to schedule an appointment with your Grady Career Consultant.

-Grady’s Prospective Student Advisor, Mr. Ryan Wolfe (firstname.lastname@example.org) can also help you explore Grady majors.
+Grady’s Prospective Student Advisor can also help you explore Grady majors: http://grady.uga.edu/grady-students/

-You are eligible to apply to Grady College once you have completed Areas I-V of the general education core curriculum.
+Students are eligible to apply to Grady College if AREA I - AREA V of the core curriculum is complete or in progress of completion by the end of the application semester.
 Read more about application process and eligibility on Grady’s website.

 No. Grady’s language requirement is a graduation requirement.